 There are several things you can do to help alleviate the symptoms:

-- In the house: Provide well-padded bedding and a special dog bed for arthritic pets.
-Keep the sleeping spots away from cold areas or damp drafts.
+- In the house: Provide well-padded bedding, like a special dog bed for arthritic pets.
+Keep sleeping spots away from cold and damp areas or drafts.
 Use padded steps or a ramp for your dog to get on or off the couch and bed.
-Non-skid flooring is helpful for slippery surfaces, or place yoga mats down.
+Non-skid flooring is helpful over slippery surfaces, or place yoga mats down.
 Outside, a sloped ramp is easier than dealing with steps.

 - Massage: Muscle massage stimulates blood flow to muscles.
 Once you learn the techniques from a canine massage therapist, you can continue them on your own.
-Warm compresses placed on sore joints can also help loosen and soothe muscles.
-Massage stimulates blood flow to muscles.
-Once you learn the techniques from a canine massage therapist, you can continue them on your own.
-Warm compresses placed on sore joints can also help loosen and soothe muscles.
+Warm compresses placed on sore joints can also help loosen and soothe tight tissues.

-- Laser: Cold laser treatment helps to stimulate blood flow which can improve arthritic symptoms.
+- Laser: Cold laser treatment helps to stimulate blood flow which can improve arthritis symptoms.

 - Supplements: Glucosamine, chondroitin, MSM, omega-3 fatty acids, boswellia and curcumin are all used to treat arthritis.
 Talk to your vet about the best combination and dosage.

 - Prescription medications: Your veterinarian can prescribe medications designed to ease symptoms of arthritis in dogs.
 Many are available and the right ones for your dog will depend on the specifics of the case.

 - Weight loss: Extra body fat puts a strain on painful joints and secretes substances that increase inflammation in the body.